Josh

 two and playing those two worlds off against each other is something

-that I think works very well for us, and so I think were going
+that I think works very well for us, and so I think we’re going

 to see it in certain flashes this year, but it should always, and